 Figure 3.
-Mutation numbers in the MMP data parallel with the epigenetic features
+Mutation numbers in the MMP data shown parallel with the DNA-binding protein features

-A) mutations of gene ttn-1 on chromosome V and the epigenetic ChIP-seq/ChIP-chip data at the same position.
+A) mutations of gene ttn-1 on chromosome V and the DNA-binding protein ChIP-seq/ChIP-chip data at the same positions.
 X tick 0 point represents the 6120909th base on chromosome V + chain.
-B) mutations of chromosome V at position 1,800,000~3,450,000 and the epigenetic ChIP-seq/ChIP-chip data at the same position.
+B) mutations of chromosome V at position 1,800,000~3,450,000 and the DNA-binding protein ChIP-seq/ChIP-chip data at the same position.
 X tick 0 point represents the 1,800,000th base on chromosome V + chain.

-3.4 Random forest regressor can predict the mutation frequency based on the pentabase mutation probability and epigenetic features.
+3.4 Random forest regressor can predict the mutation frequency based on the pentabase mutation probability and DNA-binding protein features.

 Here I trained two regression models using a machine learning algorithm, random forest regressor.
 I built two models differently.
 Both models are based on the hypothesis that if two base pairs have the same property and are within the same environment, they will be equally mutated by EMS.
 Random forest model will give the classification standard of each condition and calculate the average mutation probability of each condition (Fig. 4 A, Material and method).
-As described in the schematic diagram, the two guanine residues colored in orange had the same epigenetic features and the pentabase bias, they are considered to have equal mutation rate.
+As described in the schematic diagram, the two guanine residues colored in orange had the same DNA-binding protein features and the pentabase bias, they are considered to have equal mutation rate.
 If one of them was mutated, the mutation probability of such guanine residue is calculated as 0.5.
-The difference between these two models is that, in model I will directly provide each base's mutation frequency.
-Model II predicts mutation probability as the product of the flanking sequence and epigenetic feature effects, which can help us learn more about the role of these DNA-binding proteins while mutation occurs.
+The difference between the two models is that, model I will directly provide each base's mutation frequency.
+Model II predicts mutation probability as the product of the flanking sequence and DNA-binding protein feature effects, which can help us learn more about the role of these DNA-binding proteins for mutation occurrence .
 (Fig.4 A-B)

-In model I, mutation frequency is calculated using the pentabase bias based on the flanking sequence distribution in the MMP dataset and all the selected epigenetic features.
+In model I, mutation frequency is predicted using the flanking sequence and all the selected DNA-binding protein features.
 In brief, it is a P=αfx model (Fig.4 A). α for experimental error due to the different concentrations of EMS used, different ages of worms, different temperatures, etc., which may result in a variation in EMS mutagenesis efficiency.

-In model II, the mutation frequency of each gene can be calculated as P=αfx'*P0 (Fig.4 B).
-P0 represents the pentabase mutation frequency, which directly reflects the chemical property of EMS, and x' represents all the epigenetic features.
-Random forest regressor is applied to calculate the fx' of each model.
+In model II, the mutation frequency of each gene can be calculated as P=α0fx*P0 since we assume that the interaction between DNAbp features 𝑥 and Pentabase bias P0 is P=α0fx,P0≈α0fx*P0 (Fig.4 B).
+Random forest regressor is applied to calculate the 𝑓(𝑥) of each model independent of the Pentabase bias.
+In that case, the dependent variable is the quotient of the actual count of mutation cases on the base pair and the Pentabase bias depending on the flanking sequences around it, which can be presented as PαP0=f(x).

 While comparing the mutation number in the MMP dataset with the total mutation expectation every 100000 bp, the previously unexplained mutation probability variation (Fig.4 C) was fully demonstrated in both Model I and Model II.
 (Fig.4 D, E).
 Then I looked into the total 44,761 genes, the mutation number accurately matches the predicted expectation.
 (Fig.4 F).
 When I look closely at the map created by this model, almost every silent region is considered (Fig.4 H-L).
-An EMS mutation probability map is made based on the 737 EMS mutated strains from the MMP project and 22 epigenetic features.
-Although there are over 600 epigenetic datasets available, those selected 22 features have been able to build a reliable model already.
+An EMS mutation probability map is made based on the 737 EMS mutated strains from the MMP project and 22 DNA-binding protein features.
+Although there are over 600 DNA-binding protein datasets available, those selected 22 features have been able to build a reliable model already.